David Pierce is an associate of The Stephens Group, LLC.

 He emphasizes close working relationships with management teams, positioning him to provide advice and resources that assist our partners in achieving their goals.

-He has served as advisor on over $4 billion of mergers and acquisitions and financing transactions, and has helped identify a number of private equity investments in the healthcare sector.
-Jim currently serves as a director of NSC Minerals Ltd. and Shale-Inland Holdings.
-He also oversees investments in Lisbon Valley Mining Company, LLC, ProTransport-1, Quadriga Art, LLC, and Universal Fiber Systems.
-He was actively involved in several past portfolio companies including Centra Industries, Inc., Multi-Shot, LLC, Prism Pharmaceuticals and Reach Air Medical Services.
+He has served as advisor on over $4 billion of mergers and acquisitions and financing transactions and has helped identify a number of private equity investments in the healthcare sector.
+Jim currently serves as a director of CoreLink, FloWorks International, NSC Minerals Ltd. and Prodigy Health Supplier Corporation.
+He also oversees investments in Lisbon Valley Mining Company, LLC and Covalent Health.
+He was actively involved in several past portfolio companies including Centra Industries, Inc., Multi-Shot, LLC, Prism Pharmaceuticals, Reach Air Medical Services and Universal Fiber Systems.

 Ron Clark is chief operating officer and general counsel of The Stephens Group, LLC.